 Chop chop chop chop the last man’s head!

-This is one of the first English songs I learned as a child, when I used to go to school in London.
+This is one of the first English songs I learned as a child, when I used to go to primary school in London.

 Two children would form an arc and become the choppers.
 They would secretly decide who would be orange and who would be lemon.
 A line of other children singing the song would pass under the arc and the child passing when the song goes chop, chop, chop would be caught.
 He should choose among orange and lemon and would line behind the child he chose.
 When all children lined behind the choppers they would have a tug war.